On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Non-triviality and equivalence of local and global conservation laws

 Numerous physical examples of volumetric conservation laws are locally and globally non-trivial: \begin{itemize}\itemsep=0pt \item mass in fluid flow, gas dynamics, and MHD; \item momentum and angular momentum in fluid flow, gas dynamics, electromagnetism, and MHD; \item Galilean momentum in fluid flow, gas dynamics, and MHD; \item boost momentum in electromagnetism; \item energy in gas dynamics, ideal fluid flow, electromagnetism, and ideal inviscid MHD; \item entropy in fluid flow; \item helicity in ideal fluid flow; \item cross-helicity in ideal inviscid MHD. \end{itemize}

-An important of example of locally and globally trivial conservation law is electric charge-current conservation in electromagnetism, shown in Section~\ref{sec:ex:volCLs}.
+Two examples of a locally and globally trivial conservation law are electric charge-current conservation in vacuum electromagnetism and Ertel's theorem in ideal fluid flow. shown in Section~\ref{sec:ex:volCLs}.

-Physical examples of locally trivially volumetric conservation laws connected with divergence-type temporal conservation laws that yield globally non-trivial surface-flux constants of motion arise in electromagnetism, MHD, and incompressible fluid flow, which are discussed in Section~\ref{sec:ex:temporalCLs}.
+Physical examples of locally trivially volumetric conservation laws connected with divergence-type temporal conservation laws that yield globally non-trivial surface-flux constants of motion arise in electromagnetism, MHD, incompressible fluid flow, and compressible fluid flow with diabatic heating, which are discussed in Section~\ref{sec:ex:temporalCLs}.